 When necessary, we may close down particularly contentious comment threads, especially over nights and weekends when the moderation team cannot provide the constant coverage required in such situations.
 This is generally a temporary measure and the thread will be reopened as soon as the team is able to return to full-time, rigorous moderation of the conversation in question.

 The moderators are the final judges of what constitutes a violation of these rules and will take whatever actions they feel necessary to address misbehavior including, but not limited to, editing, deletion, or banning.
 This is a private community and in order to participate it in you must agree to express yourself in a way that does not violate these rules.

 Some other things to keep in mind:

 - Duplicate comments and comments that are irrelevant promotion of products or services will be deleted.
+This includes any comments incorporating promotional links/links unrelated to the original post.
 Don’t spam us or we will ban you.

 - Unfortunately, our spam filter tends to target comments that contain links, especially if those links are pasted at the very end of the comment.
 When this happens, your comment will not appear until it is published by a moderator.
 We regularly check for unpublished comments throughout the day, but if you think your comment has gotten lost, please drop us an email at [email protected].

 - Using so-called foul language is OK, as long as it’s used intelligently, and not to attack/insult others.
 This, however, does not apply to hate speech (see number 2).